 We've Got More Starbuck Copycat Bread Recipes for YOU!

 It's so delicious and yummy to snack on ALL freaking DAY LONG!
 All by yourself...or you can share?
-Perfect for picnics, fruit plates, entertaining, tea time, bake sales...you name it!
+Starbuck's Banana Bread is perfect for picnics, fruit plates, entertaining, tea time, bake sales...you name it!
 It's the best snacking, next to chocolate chip cookies.
 Chocolate chip cookies are pretty much unbeatable for smiles too.

 Starbuck's Banana Bread - Sugar-Free Option